 Here’s a great video showing how transformers work.

 #5 – Many utility poles are several decades old.

-Most power poles are 50 to 60 years old, with some of them much older than that.
+Most utility poles are 50 to 60 years old — with some of them much older than that!

-Depending on your local climate, wood utility poles in your neck of the woods may last from 40 to 60 years.
+Depending on your local climate, wood telephone poles in your area may last from 40 to 60 years.

 Metal and concrete poles can last much longer, but eventually all utility poles need to be replaced.